habedi/PracticalMachineLearning/README.md

 * [Libspatialindex](https://libspatialindex.org/): Libspatialindex contains many robust geolocational indexing algorithms like R*-tree and TPR-tree
 * [NLP Best Practices](https://github.com/microsoft/nlp): A collection of best practices and their examples in NLP domain from Microsoft
 * [Tulip](https://tulip.labri.fr/TulipDrupal/): Tulip is a nice open source data visualization and analysis software toolbox, it is specially good for working with graphs and graph datasets
+* [Juno](https://junolab.org): Juno is an IDE based on Atom for Julia programming language

 ## My Favourites